Dr Rashid Aziz

 School/Division:Law and Social Sciences / Social Sciences

 Dr Rashid Aziz is a Senior Lecturer in Criminology in the Department of Social Sciences, School of Law and Social Sciences.
 He was previously a Senior Lecturer in Criminology at Canterbury Christ Church University.
 Rashid holds a PhD in Sociology from City, University of London.

 Rashid has worked in higher education for the last 10 years.
 He has significant teaching experience in criminology and sociology.
 Rashid’s research interests are in British Asian Muslims and marriage, hate crime and bullying.

-Rashid’s teaching interests include criminological theory, media and crime, hate crime, and youth crime.
-He has taught at undergraduate and postgraduate level at Canterbury Christ Church University, City, University of London, and the University of Kent.
+Rashid currently teaches on a number of modules including ‘Hate Crime’, ‘Media, Crime and Culture’, and ‘Issues in Crime’.
+He has taught at undergraduate and postgraduate level at Canterbury Christ Church University, City, University of London and the University of Kent.

-Rashid has also published in the area of bullying and he is currently formulating a project which explores the relationships between PhD students and their supervisors.
+Rashid has also published in the area of bullying and is currently researching the BAME achievement gap in Higher Education.
 Rashid is also interested in hate crime and has published in this area.
+Rashid is also formulating a project on martial arts and fear of crime.
 He has presented his research at national and international conferences.

 Rashid is a member of the British Society of Criminology.